 at the Chevy Chase Village Hall

-This will include treatment of patterns of movement linked to pain syndromes that can be 'rewritten' through asana practice, as well as the relatively new concepts of the Fascial Distortion Model, which explains the cause of much of our chronic pain in terms of 'blocks' in the fascial tissue.
-This understanding will be related to the Marma-centered discipline of Ayurveda as an approach to self-care in yoga practice and applied in practical and user-friendly ways.
+This will also include treatment of patterns of movement linked to pain syndromes that can be ‘rewritten’ through asana practice, as well as the relatively new concepts of the Fascial Distortion Model, which explains the cause of much of our chronic pain in terms of ‘blocks’ in the fascial tissue.

 Certified yoga teachers will be eligible to receive CEUs for the sessions they fully attend.

 All program sessions will be held at the Chevy Chase Village Hall, which is located at 5906 Connecticut Ave NW, Chevy Chase, MD 20815 — less than half a mile from Circle Yoga.
 There are sandwich shops and restaurants within a half mile walk of the Village Hall.

 Since this workshop will take place off-site, each student should bring a yoga mat, a blanket (more, if needed for comfort), two blocks, and a strap.